impulse-ml/impulse-ml-recommender-php-documentation/6_api_predicting_the_results.md

 $model->predict("Forrest Gump"); // int(2)
 ```

-which can be useful when the user has not rated any movie so he has no computed preferences.
+which can be useful when the user has not rated any movie so user has no computed preferences.